Lungile902/PROJECT4_UIPATH-AUTOMATION/README.md

 - browse to the location where you cloned the repository, select the project.json file inside the folder, and click Open.

 ## HOW TO USE REPORT
+- open the project in UiPath Studio.
+- Put all necessary input parameters as requested in the instructions
+- Run the project in either Debug or Run mode

 ## REFRENCES
 chat GPT---